| Size | 22 mm – 55-15522, 22 mm – 55-17722, 38 mm – 55-17738, 38 mm – 55-15538 |

 The McKissock instrument is a surgical tool used in medical procedures, primarily in plastic and reconstructive surgery.
 It typically assists in tissue manipulation and retraction during surgical operations, particularly in procedures involving skin or soft tissue.
 The design of McKissock instruments allows for precise and controlled surgical maneuvers, contributing to successful outcomes in plastic surgery.

-The AGRIS-DINGMAN 55-35536 is a surgical instrument measuring 36 cm (approximately 14¼ inches) in length, designed for specific medical applications.
-Its exact function and use depend on the surgical context and specialty, such as neurosurgery or orthopedics.
-This instrument is typically part of a surgical toolkit used by healthcare professionals to assist in precise and controlled surgical maneuvers during various procedures.
+The GORNEY 55-17438 7 is a surgical instrument measuring 38 mm (approximately 3 inches) in length, designed for specific medical applications.
+Its exact function and use depend on the surgical context and specialty, such as general surgery or orthopedics.
+This instrument is likely part of a larger set used by healthcare professionals to perform various surgical procedures effectively.

 Liposuction Cannula